Weiming-Hu/AnalogsEnsemble/_posts/2019-03-01-using-gribConverter-on-cheyenne.md

 lockFile=.lock

 for month in "${arr[@]}"; do
+    # This is the data folder
     monthDir=/glade/u/home/wuh20/scratch/data/forecasts/$month

+    # Whether this folder has already been processed
     if [ -f $destDir/$month\.nc  ]; then
         echo Month $month has been processed.
 Skip this month. continue
     fi

+    # Whether this folder is currently being processed
     # Check whether this directory exists
     if [ ! -d $monthDir  ]; then
         echo Directory not found: $monthDir